ICAO English Proficiency - Test & Standards (ILPT)

 ‘Today I fly for… / Now, I’m a pilot at ….

-If you like to talk about two things from the past and want to put it in one sentences instead of two, you can use the Past Perfect!
-To keep in simple, here is an example:
+If you like to talk about two things from the past and want to put it in one sentence instead of two, you can use a combination of Past Perfect & Simple Past - just in case you care. ;-) To keep it simple, here is an example:

 ‘After I had finished my PPL I started with my Instrument Rating.’